CS175MinecraftAI/IfYouCanDodgeAFireball/docs/final.md

 [![Click here to be redirected to our video demonstration](https://img.youtube.com/vi/wnPaqCjGIgA/0.jpg)](https://www.youtube.com/watch?v=wnPaqCjGIgA)

 ## Project Summary
 Project IfYouCanDodgeAFireball involves creating an AI agent in Minecraft that can survive as long as possible against a ghast attack.
 Ghasts are aggressive flying monsters in Minecraft that shoot fireballs at players.
-A direct hit from a fireball can do up to 3 damage to an unarmoured player, and since players in Minecraft only have a default health of 10, our agent must intelligently avoid fireballs in order to maximize its survival tim.
+A direct hit from a fireball can do up to 3 damage to an unarmoured player, and since players in Minecraft only have a default health of 10, our agent must intelligently avoid fireballs in order to maximize its survival time.

 ### Image of a Ghast in Minecraft
 <img src="http://www.minecraftseedspc.com/wp-content/uploads/2015/11/Ghast_Minecraft_06.jpg" width="400" height="350"/>